axelerant/testimonials-widget/readme.txt

 = 23.
 My testimonial URL says "Page not found" or 404 =
 Go to WordPress > Plugins to Deactivate and then Activate Testimonials Widget.
 The `flush_rewrite_rules` function needs to run.

+If that still doesn't work, go to WordPress > Settings > Permalinks and click "Save Changes".

 = 24.
 Does this plug in use admin-ajax.php to refresh? =
 No, it doesn't call admin-ajax.php at all.